 The Computer Science and Telecommunications Board is composed of nationally recognized experts from across the information technology fields and complementary fields germane to the Board's interests in IT and society.
 These leaders are selected on the basis of their individual accomplishments; they are not appointed as representatives of organizations, but they are associated with a wide range of academic, industrial, and other affiliations.
 Several members of the board have been elected to the National Academy of Sciences (NAS), National Academy of Engineering (NAE), or the Institute of Medicine (IOM).

 Board members are appointed by the National Academies following a rigorous vetting process, and they serve staggered terms of three to five years.
 Through two meetings a year and other interactions, they contribute ideas for, and oversee, CSTB's programs, with the support of its professional staff.

 Steven M. Bellovin(NAE),Columbia University

-Katherine Yelick, University of California, Berkeley
+David Culler (NAE), University of California, Berkeley

 Edward Frank (NAE), Cloud Parity, Inc.

 Beth Mynatt ,Georgia Institute of Technology

 Craig Partridge, Colorado State University